jeremybacher/oranged/README.md

 ## Installation

-1. Download the last release.
+1. Download the last version from the [release](https://github.com/jeremybacher/oranged/releases) page.
 2. Unzip the file.
 3. Open Google Chrome and go to `chrome://extensions/`.
 4. Enable the developer mode.